TimoMaarse/campusrun/regulations.md

 # Results

 The organization will publish all results and rankings after the contest.
 You can object to the results at any time, but the organization does not have any obligation to change the results and/or rankings in any way.

+# Media

+If you do not want your pictures of you appearing online, please reach us at [info@campusrunnijmegen.nl](mailto:info@campusrunnijmegen.nl).

 # Liability